Angular-Stats/angular-stats.github.io/index.md

 </script>

 ### File types
 It's not a big suprise that half of the files are typescript files.
+What is interesting, that with scss on the third place, most projects seems to favour Scss over the other options.
 <canvas id="filetypes"></canvas>
 <script>
 d3.csv('/assets/stats/filetypes.csv')